OlgaNazarenko/amigos-project/README.md

 5. After successfully installing the package, you can run the command '**bot-assistant**' in the console from anywhere in your system.

-The Amigos Project should now be accessible in your web browser at http://localhost:5000/.

 ## Contributing